 Yes, absolutely.
 Integration with existing Electronic Medical Record (EMR) or Electronic Health Record (EHR) systems is one of the most critical requirements.
 Developers use secure Application Programming Interfaces (APIs) and adhere to healthcare interoperability standards like HL7 (Health Level Seven) and FHIR (Fast Healthcare Interoperability Resources) to ensure your new custom software can seamlessly and securely communicate with your existing systems.

 Launching the software is just the beginning.
-Post-launch, you’ll enter a maintenance and support phase, which is crucial for long-term success.
+Post-launch, you will enter a maintenance and support phase, which is crucial for long-term success.
 This typically involves an ongoing agreement with the development company and includes: